 The Initial Study is a public document to be used by the City decision-makers to determine whether a project may have a significant effect on the environment.
-If the City as lead agency, finds substantial evidence that any effects of the project were not "adequately examined" in the General Plan EIR or were not "within the scope" of the analysis in that document AND that these effects may have a significant effect on the environment if not mitigated, the City would be required to prepare an EIR with respect to such potentially significant effects.
+If the City as lead agency, finds substantial evidence that any effects of the project were not "within the scope" of the analysis in the General Plan EIR document AND that these effects may have a significant effect on the environment if not mitigated, the City would be required to prepare an EIR with respect to such potentially significant effects.
 On the other hand, if the City finds that these unaddressed project impacts are not significant, a negative declaration would be appropriate.
 If in the course of analysis, the City identified potentially significant impacts that could be reduced to less than significant levels through mitigation measures to which the applicant agrees, the impact would be considered to be reduced to a less than significant level, and adoption of a mitigated negative declaration would be appropriate.